Correlation Lengths for Stochastic Matrix Product States: Main Results

+Assumption~\ref{assumption1} ensures that neither \(\phi_0\) nor \(\phi_0\adj\) annihilates any state.
+By strict stationarity, the same kernel property then holds almost surely for every \(\phi_n\) and \(\phi_n\adj\).

-\begin{assumption} Almost surely there exists $n_*(\omega)\in\mbN$ such that $\Phi^{(n_*(\omega))}_\omega$ is strictly positive. \end{assumption}
+\begin{assumption} Almost surely there exists \(n_*(\omega)\in\mbN\) such that \(\Phi^{(n_*(\omega))}_\omega\) is strictly positive. \end{assumption}

-\Cref{assumption2} asserts that, with full probability, some finite composition of the local transfer maps is positivity improving.
-In particular (see \Cref{prop:ESP}), once strict positivity is attained, it persists: for all $k\ge n_*(\omega)$, $\Phi^{(k)}_\omega$ is strictly positive.
+Assumption~\ref{assumption2} asserts that, with full probability, some finite composition of the local transfer maps is positivity improving.
+In particular (see \Cref{prop:ESP}), once strict positivity is attained it persists: for all \(k\ge n_*(\omega)\), the map \(\Phi^{(k)}_\omega\) is strictly positive.